Danishyousuf19/Timber-Man/README.md

 ./timber

 ```
-###### This game was developed as a semester project during the Game Development module in our Computer Science syllabus
+###### NOTE This game was developed as a semester project during the Game Development module in our Computer Science syllabus